 What We Used

 For this investigation, we pulled out standard forms of measurement.
-We used a ruler to measure the height of the pumpkin.
-Measuring tape to determine the circumference.
-And a digital scale to measure the weight.
+Next, we used a ruler to measure the height of the pumpkin.
+Then, we used measuring tape to determine the circumference.
+Lastly, a digital scale told us how heavy the pumpkin was.

 If you were to ask me what tools to use I would ask you about your learners.
 We have explored measuring with nonstandard tools for a while.
 And there had been some interest in how to use the ruler, which made choose these tools for this unit appropriate.